Training tools for developing great people skills.

 - As the facilitator, begin the story by saying a three-word, unfinished phrase.
 For example, “Can you believe...” or “It’s funny that…”

-- The first participants should continue the story using only three more words.
+- The first participant should continue the story using only three more words.

-- Have each participant build upon the story until each person has participated.
+- Have each participant build upon the story until each person has contributed.

 - If the story ends before everyone has participated, create a new beginning to the story, starting with the next person in order.

-- If you’re playing this icebreaker with the chat feature, at the end, copy the story and paste it on a clean document.
-If you’d like, you can send it to your participants at the end of the training session!
+- If you’re playing this icebreaker with the chat feature, at the end, copy the story and paste it on a clean document – you could even use the whiteboard feature for this if you’re on Zoom.
+If you’d like, you can even share it with your participants at the end of the training session!

 Map Your Participants